GMUCERG/lwc_description_schema/README.md

-# LWC submission format
+# Variant description file for Protected LWC Hardware Implementations
+A _variant description file_ is a [TOML](https://toml.io/en/) file describing the details of an LWC protected hardware implementation.
+As suggested in the "Call for Protected Hardware Implementation", a _variant description file_ serves as an organized container of information and meta-data required for automated evaluation of an LWC hardware implementation.

 ## Schema
-The structure of LWC design file is described as a [JSON Schema](https://json-schema.org/draft/2020-12/json-schema-core.html) in the file `lwc.schema.json`.
+The structure of a LWC _variant description file_ is described as a [JSON Schema](https://json-schema.org/draft/2020-12/json-schema-core.html) in the file `lwc.schema.json`.

-The schema contains the hierarchy of design properties and their types, format, etc. The schema can be used to validate design files in `TOML`, 'JSON', or 'YAML' format (see Validation).
-This schema also includes description of the data fields and is used to generate the human-readable documentation.
+The schema provides a precise specification of the hierarchy as well as type, format, and description of the data fields.

 ## Examples
-Example design files are provided in the [examples](./examples) directory.
+Example variant description files are provided in the [examples](./examples) subfolder.

 `examples/TinyJAMBU_DOM/tinyjambu-dom1-v1.toml`

 ## Validation
-A Python script is provided to assist validation of design files.
+A Python script is provided to assist validation of a _variant description file_.
 Requires: Python 3.7+

 Install dependencies: